Xilinx/mlir-aie/tutorials/tutorial-2/README.md

 //===----------------------------------------------------------------------===//-->
 # <ins>Tutorial 2 - Single kernel compilation and simulation</ins>

 MLIR gives us the ability to leverage different dialects such as [arith](https://mlir.llvm.org/docs/Dialects/ArithOps/) and [memref](https://mlir.llvm.org/docs/Dialects/MemRef/) when defining AIE core functionality.
 The ability to lower from these dialects and many others into efficient AI Engine code is an active area of research and development.
-However, when working with existing optimized AIE kernel code written in C/C++ (or wanting to write your own), we can reference precompiled object code in our AIE core operation defintion through the use [func](https://mlir.llvm.org/docs/Dialects/Func/) dialect.
+However, when working with existing optimized AIE kernel code written in C/C++ (or wanting to write your own), we can reference precompiled object code in our AIE core operation definition through the use [func](https://mlir.llvm.org/docs/Dialects/Func/) dialect.

 ## <ins>MLIR external functions</ins>